 Also check out: The 10 Best Games for ESL Teachers

 THE PROBLEM: No textbooks

 THE SOLUTION: Treat your chalkboard like a textbook in the making

 If you have no textbooks at all, you'd better learn some chalkboard management skills - and quick!
-Everything you are writing on the board will go in to your students' notebooks and in turn become their textbook.
+Everything you are writing on the board will go into your students' notebooks and in turn become their textbook.
 Make sure you clearly label items and write anything that might be helpful for them to study at home on the board.
-Personally, I like to use different colors to signify vocabulary and grammar, and format each lesson exactly the same so that students can easily look up a grammar point or re-read a dialogue later on, like a textbook would.
+Personally, I like to use different colors to signify vocabulary and grammar and format each lesson exactly the same so that students can easily look up a grammar point or re-read a dialogue later on as a textbook would.

 Also check out: Tips for Creating ESL Lesson Plans